 Minimum requirements to join the Posse program include the following: at least 18 years of age, a legal US resident, have a valid driver's license, and be in good health.
 A person cannot have been convicted of any felonies, have any misdemeanor convictions in the last 12 months or a record of improper personal conduct, which may affect their suitability for assisting law enforcement.

 To expedite the recruitment process, interested recruits can download and complete a Posse application at www.mcsoposse.org under the ‘Join Us’ tab.
 Completed applications must be notarized prior to submission.
-Applications can be turned in at the monthly Posse recruit meetings, turned in to a Posse branch, or delivered to the Maricopa County Sheriff’s Office Enforcement Support Division at 3325 W Durango Street, Phoenix, Arizona, 85009.
+Applications must be turned in at the monthly Posse recruit meetings.
 Each application must be complete for processing, do not leave areas blank.
 Do not print the application double-sided, only single-sided legible applications will be accepted.

 For Posse program information call the Enforcement Support Division at: (602) 876-1895.